Battle of Badr: Muslim council near Badr

 Muhammad held a council of war to review the situation and decide on a plan-of-action.
 According to some Muslim scholars, the following verses of Al Anfal, Q8:5-6, were revealed in lieu of some Muslims fearing the encounter.
 Abu Bakr was the first to speak at the meeting and he reassured Muhammad.
-'Umar was next.
-Then, al-Miqdad ibn 'Amr got up and said:"O Messenger of Allah!
+Umar was next.
+Then, Miqdad ibn Aswad got up and said:"O Messenger of Allah!
 Proceed where Allah directs you to, for we are with you.
 We will not say as the Children of Israel said to Musa: "Go you and your Lord and fight and we will stay here;" rather we shall say: "Go you and your Lord and fight and we will fight along with you."
 By Allah!
 If you were to take us to Birk al-Ghimad, we will still fight resolutely with you against its defenders until you gained it."Muhammad then praised him and supplicated for him, but the three who had spoken were of the Muhajirun, who only constituted around one-third of the Muslim men in Medina.
 Muhammad wanted the opinion of the Ansar, who were not committed to fighting beyond their territories in the Pledges of 'Aqabah.
 Muhammad then indirectly asked the Ansar to speak, which Sa'd ibn Mu'adh understood and asked for permission to speak.
 Muhammad immediately gave him permission to speak and Sa'd said:

 "O Prophet of Allah!
 We believe in you and we bear witness to what you have brought is the Truth.
 We give you our firm pledge of obedience and sacrifice.
 We will obey you most willingly in whatever you command us, and by Allah, Who has sent you with the Truth, if you were to ask us to throw ourselves into the sea, we will do that most readily and not a man of us will stay behind.
 We do not deny the idea of encounter with the enemy.
 We are experienced in war and we are trustworthy in control.
 We hope that Allah will show you through our hands those deeds of bravery which will please your eyes.
 Kindly lead us to the battlefield in the Name of Allah."Muhammad, impressed with his loyalty and spirit of sacrifice, ordered the march towards Badr to continue.